Ypsilenna/ypsilenna.github.io/_artworks/2025-010-anshrilda-saahrimei-friends-from-different-worlds.md

 thumbnail: /static/image/thumbnails/2025-010.jpg
 cover: /static/image/artworks/2025-010.jpg
 stamp: 9924
+ogimage: /static/image/thumbnails/2025-010.jpg
+ogdesc: I figured out they could be good friends if they met, so I decided to make friends.
 ---
 I figured out they could be good friends if they met, so I decided to make friends.